-This section discusses the specific Control Actions selected to be undertaken to reduce PCBs in the Spokane River, the recommended schedule for their implementation, and measurable milestones to assess their implementation effectiveness.
-It contains sections corresponding to each of the Category A, B, and C Control Actions identified in the previous section.
+This section discusses the specific Control Actions selected to be undertaken to reduce PCBs in the Spokane River.
+It contains sections corresponding to each of the Category A, B, and C Control Actions identified in the previous section, then follows with the recommended schedule for their implementation and measurable milestones to assess their implementation effectiveness.
 Category D Control Actions (i.e. ones intended for future consideration) are discussed later in this document.

-The effectiveness of SRRTTF’s implementation of Control Actions will be assessed annually through the preparation of an Implementation Review report.
-The report will determine the extent to which each individual milestone listed in this section was attained, and will provide flexibility to adapt strategies, phase out actions that are not working, and phase in new Control Actions as appropriate.
+Long-term effectiveness in reducing PCBs in the river and fish tissue is addressed in Section 6.

 5.1 Category A: Wastewater Treatment

+Category A Control Actions consist of existing actions where the group decided to maintain current efforts, and document those efforts in the Plan.
+The first Category A Control Action corresponds to wastewater treatment.
 NPDES permits regulate discharges from wastewater and industrial facilities in Washington and Idaho, as well as fish hatcheries (under a general permit).
 The Washington and Idaho (EPA) NPDES permits require each wastewater facility discharging to the Spokane River to develop and install treatment systems to reduce nutrient loading that will concurrently result in reductions of PCB loading.
-Additional permit requirements that relate to the monitoring and reduction of PCB loads are described for the following categories of permits: Idaho Municipal Permits, Washington Municipal Permits, Washington Industrial Permits, and Fish Hatchery General Permit.
+Additional permit requirements that relate to the monitoring and reduction of PCB loads are described for the following categories of permits: Idaho Municipal Permits, Washington Municipal Permits, Washington Industrial Permits, and the Upland Fin-Fish Hatching and Rearing General Permit.
 The information that follows is based on the most current permits as of September 2016, and does not include information in draft permits that have not yet been approved.